NESCent/dplace/README.md

 - Git
 - Python (2.7 preferred)
 - python-psycopg2 (for connecting to Postgres)
-- Postgres with PostGIS
-- the Postgres `unaccent` extension.
+- Postgres with the `unaccent` extension.

 D-PLACE has been developed on Mac OS X 10.9 as well as Ubuntu Server 12.04.